jasp-stats/jasp-desktop/Docs/development/r-unit-test-guide.md

 ### Adding plot tests
 This section explains how to manually create a unit test for a plot.
 For automatic creation of this type of test look [here](#creating-tests-automatically-for-tables-and-plots).

 As with tables, we want to make sure that the plot does not change as a result of unintended side effects of code changes.
-To ensure this, we create a reference .svg of the plot and store this in `tests/figs` (note that the storage will be done automatically).
+To ensure this, we create a reference .svg of the plot and store this in `tests/testthat/_snaps/` (note that the storage will be done automatically).
 We then use `jaspTools::expect_equal_plots()` to check if the reference .svg is identical to the plot obtained at a later point in time (and if it's not the test will fail).
 This function is a wrapper around `vdiffr::expect_doppelganger()` (for more information about `vdiffr` see their [GitHub page](https://github.com/lionel-/vdiffr)).

 `expect_equal_plots` has the following arguments:
 `test`: The new plot object, this should point to the `[["state"]][["figures"]][[INDEX/PLOTNAME]][["obj"]]` entry of a plot in a results list obtained from `jaspTools::runAnalysis()`.
 `name`: The name the plot (will be) stored under (commonly the name of the plot type, e.g., `"prior-posterior"`).
-`dir`: 	The directory in `tests/figs` where the reference .svg will be/is stored (commonly the name of the analysis)

 The creation of the reference .svg is an automatic process which cannot be started until the entire unit test has been written.
 So first we create a unit test for a specific descriptives plot: